stonier/message_multiplexing/mm_mux_demux/Readme.md

 Todos:

 * zero-copy buffer allocations via nn_allocmsg for nanomsg transport
+ * as reduce cost of resizing buffers on the way in via the publisher (spec. for images, maybe c++11 std::move?)
 * transports - mux and demux should separate the actual underlying transport (nanomsg/serial...)
 * handle use case in which packets are gathered and sent (e.g. kobuki style)
  * optional flag when sending that belays the send.